DerwenAI/bwyd/NOTES.md

   * make bwyd.Bwyd singleton configurable:
     + Conversion: as a class, simplify extending the defined ingredients

-  * OpAppliance as superclass for OpHeat, OpBake, OpChill
   * schedule use of appliances: oven, fridge, range, instantpot, etc.

   * add metadata for AUTHOR